** Updated October 16th 2021 **

 Not all platforms offer all cryptocurrencies

-There are hundreds of alternative platforms to purchase on, the largest being Binance, Huobi, and Coinbase.
-It can get confusing though, for example, Binance.com offers different coins to buy and sell than Binance.us which is essentially the same company.
+There are hundreds of alternative platforms to purchase on, the largest being Binance, Coinbase and FTX.
+It can get confusing though, for example, Binance.com offers different coins to buy and sell than Binance.us which is essentially the same company operating in different countries.
 The difference in coin offerings is due to regulatory fears in differing counties where the platforms operate.

 Some smaller market cap coins are not available on any of the standard platforms, you will have to use decentralised exchanges such as Uniswap or Sushiswap to obtain these coins.
 I do not recommend using swap exchanges for beginning investors, but if you do want to try, use a small amount of crypto to exchange until you become comfortable with the process.
 There are many YouTube videos explaining the process.